-If someone doesn't open WhatsApp for 7 days, messages or photos will automatically disappear.
+If someone doesn't open WhatsApp for the set time, messages or photos will automatically disappear.
 However, the user may still see the message preview in the notifications until the moment WhatsApp is launched.
-You should also be careful with replies and forwarded messages: If you reply to a disappearing message, the quoted text may still remain in the chat after 7 days.
+You should also be careful with replies and forwarded messages: If you reply to a disappearing message, the quoted text may still remain in the chat.
 If this message is forwarded to a chat in which disappearing messages have been disabled, the message does not disappear there either.

 If a backup was performed before the message is deleted, it will be saved there.
 However, it will disappear when the backup is restored.

 - WhatsApp: Ultimate list of tips and tricks